sherlock-audit/2023-02-telcoin-judging/README.md

 Source: https://github.com/sherlock-audit/2023-02-telcoin-judging/issues/22

 ## Found by
-jonatascm, jasonxiale, ddimitrov22, 0xGoodess, spyrosonic10
+spyrosonic10, jasonxiale, 0xGoodess, jonatascm, ddimitrov22

 ## Summary
 Inside `submit()` method of `FeeBuyback.sol`, if token is `_telcoin` then it safeApprove to `_referral` contract.
 If `_referral` contract do not use all allowance then `submit()` method will fail in next call.